 - SSO works only with password authentication (smart cards are not supported);

-- The RDP Security Layer in the connection settings should be set to Negotiate or SSL (TLS 1.0), and encryption mode to High or FIPS Compliant.
+- The RDP Security Layer in the connection settings should be set to Negotiate or SSL (TLS 1.0), and the encryption mode to High or FIPS Compliant.

 - You need to issue and assign an SSL certificate on RD Gateway, RD Web, and RD Connection Broker servers;